CatnipandMilk/osrs-account-creator/readme.md

 Old School RuneScape is a massively multiplayer online role-playing game (MMORPG).

 This project allows you to create accounts on OSRS.
 This doesn't verify emails, it just solves all the anti-bot related matters.
+If you want to verify emails, use a catch-all/wildcard email service to forward emails to Outlook.
+Access the Outlook API to read emails and click links or send requests to the links.

 ## Installation